 Warnings about the qt tool being deprecated.
 These warnings are disabled by default for the first phase of deprecation.
 Enable to be reminded about use of this tool module.
-Available since SCons 4.3.
+New in version 4.3.

 missing-sconscript

 Warnings about missing SConscript files.
 These warnings are enabled by default.